SpenceKonde/megaTinyCore/README.md

 ```

 ### Core feature detection
-There are a number of macros for determining what (if any) features the core supports (these are shared with megaTinyCore)
+There are a number of macros for determining what (if any) features the core supports (these are shared with DxCore) Values of these are shown in parenthesis, where two values are given, the first uis for 0/1-series, the second for 2-series, as they have different capabilities.
 * `CORE_HAS_FASTIO` (1) - If defined as 1 or higher, indicates that digitalWriteFast() and digitalReadFast() is available.
 If undefined or defined as 0, these are not available.
 If other "fast" versions are implemented, they would be signified by this being defined as a higher number.
 If defined as -1, there are no digital____Fast() functions, but with constant pins, these functions are optimized aggressively for speed and flash usage (though not all the way down to 1 instruction).
 * `CORE_HAS_OPENDRAIN ` (1) - If defined as 1, indicates that openDrain() and (assuming `CORE_HAS_FASTIO` is >= 1) openDrainFast() are available.
 If undefined or 0, these are not available.
 * `CORE_HAS_PINCONFIG ` (0) - If defined as Indicates that pinConfig() is available.
 If not defined or defined as 0, it is not available.
 * `CORE_HAS_TIMER_TAKEOVER` (1) - if defined as 1, takeOverTCxn() functions are available to let user code take full control of TCA0, TCA1 and/or TCD0.
 * `CORE_HAS_TIMER_RESUME` (1)- if defined as 1, the corresponding resumeTCxn() functions, which reinitialize them and return them to their normal core-integrated functions, are available.
-* `ADC_NATIVE_RESOLUTION` (12)- This is the maximum resolution, in bits, of the ADC without using oversampling.
+* `ADC_NATIVE_RESOLUTION` (10 or 12)- This is the maximum resolution, in bits, of the ADC without using oversampling.
-* `ADC_NATIVE_RESOLUTION_LOW` (10) - The ADC has a resolution setting that chooses between ADC_NATIVE_RESOLUTION, and a lower resolution.
+* `ADC_NATIVE_RESOLUTION_LOW` (8 or 10) - The ADC has a resolution setting that chooses between ADC_NATIVE_RESOLUTION, and a lower resolution.
-* `DIFFERENTIAL_ADC` (1) - This is defined as 1 if the part has a basic differential ADC (no gain, and V<sub>analog_in</sub> constrained to between Gnd and V<sub>Ref</sub>), and 2 if it has a full-featured one.
+* `ADC_DIFFERENTIAL` (0 or 2) - This is defined as 1 if the part has a basic differential ADC (no gain, and V<sub>analog_in</sub> constrained to between Gnd and V<sub>Ref</sub>), and 2 if it has a full-featured one.
 It does not indicate whether said differential capability is exposed by the core.
 * `SUPPORT_LONG_TONES` (1)  - On some modern AVR cores, an intermediate value in the tone duration calculation can overflow (which is timed by counting times the pin is flipped) leading to a maximum duration of 4.294 million millisecond.
 This is worst at high frequencies, and can manifest at durations as short as 65 seconds worst case.
 Working around this, however, costs some flash, and some cores may make the choice to not address it (megaTinyCore only supports long tones on parts with more than 8k of flash).
 If `SUPPORT_LONG_TONES` is defined as 1, as long as (duration * frequency)/500 < 4.294 billion, the duration will not be truncated.
 If it is defined as 0, the bug was known to the core maintainer and they chose not to fully correct it (eg, to save flash) but took the obvious step to reduce the impact, it will be truncated if (duration * frequency) exceeds 4.294 billion.
 If `SUPPORT_LONG_TONES` is not defined at all, the bug may be present in its original form, in which case the duration will be truncated if (duration * frequency) exceeds 2.14 billion.
 * `CORE_HAS_ANALOG_ENH` (1)  - If defined as 1, analogReadEnh() (enhanced analogRead) is available.
 Otherwise, it is not.
-* `CORE_HAS_ANALOG_DIFF` (1)  - If defined as 1, analogReadDiff() (differential enhanced analogRead) is available.
+* `CORE_HAS_ANALOG_DIFF` (0 or 1)  - If defined as 1, analogReadDiff() (differential enhanced analogRead) is available.
 Otherwise, it is not.
 It has same features as enhanced, except that it takes a differential measurement.
-* `MAX_OVERSAMPLED_RESOLUTION` (13 or 17) - If either `CORE_HAS_ANALOG_ENH` or `CORE_HAS_ANALOG_DIFF` is 1, this is defined as the maximum resolution obtainable automatically via oversampling and decimation using those functions.
+* `ADC_MAX_OVERSAMPLED_RESOLUTION` (13 or 17) - If either `CORE_HAS_ANALOG_ENH` or `CORE_HAS_ANALOG_DIFF` is 1, this is defined as the maximum resolution obtainable automatically via oversampling and decimation using those functions.
-* `ADC_MAXIMUM_GAIN` (16) - Some parts have an amplifier, often used for differential readings.
-The Dx-series are not among them.
+* `ADC_MAXIMUM_GAIN` (0 or 16) - Some parts have an amplifier, often used for differential readings.
+The Dx-series are not among them (right now it's only the 2-series).
 If this is defined as a positive number, it is the maximum gain available.
 If this is defined as -1, there are one or more `OPAMP` peripherals available which could be directed towards the same purpose, though more deliberation would be needed.
 If it is defined as -128 (which may come out as 128 if converted to an unsigned integer), there is a gain stage on the differential ADC, but it is a classic AVR, so the available gain options depend on which pins are being measured, and there is a different procedure as detailed in the core documentation (ex, ATTinyCore 2.0.0 and later).
-If it is 0 or undefined, there is no built-in analog gain state for the ADC, or it is not exposed through the core.
+If it is 0 or undefined, there is no built-in analog gain stage for the ADC, or it is not exposed through the core.

 ### Identifying Timers
 Each timer has a number associated with it, as shown below.
 This may be used by preprocessor macros (`#if` et. al.) or `if()` statenebts to check what `MILLIS_TIMER` is, or to identify which timer (if any) is associated with a pin using the `digitalPinToTimer(pin)` macro.